-Bain states that luxury leather goods, fashion jewellery, and cosmetics sales are on the rise in China.
+Bain predicts China will be the largest luxury market by 2025.
+This is after Chinese spending has doubled.
+Bain states that luxury leather goods, fashion jewelry, and cosmetics sales are on the rise in China.
 They will surpass all other markets within three years.

 China accounted for around 21 percent of the global luxury product spending in 2021.
 Bain & Company predicts that the Chinese will be the largest luxury market in the world by 2025.

 In this article, we will show you the best strategies to sell overseas products on China’s luxury market.

 In 2022, the luxury market in China was estimated to be worth around $48 billion, and it is expected to continue growing in the coming years.

 The largest segments of the luxury market in China are fashion and accessories, followed by beauty and personal care products.
 Luxury cars and watches are also popular among Chinese luxury consumers.

 At the end of 2020, China surpassed the USA in the Fashion & Apparel Market.
 Over the past 10 years, it has grown almost 4 times bigger, reaching $266 billion in 2022.
 China’s fashion market is growing at a rate of 25% per year.

 On top of that, China is not only a lucrative market for brands, but it is also a promising one as according to McKinsey, Chinese shoppers will account for 40% of the world’s luxury spending by 2025.
 With this huge potential market, brands can possibly attract more than 1 million consumers just by focusing their marketing strategies on China.

 Millennials and Gen Z Shoppers are the Best Clients of Luxury Brands